How to Become an Appraiser in New York

 Should I get my New York appraiser license?

-Appraisers in New York can start their own business with lower start-up costs and less risk than many comparable professions.
-Even during downturns in the market, appraisers are sought after to provide non-lender valuations for estate planning, divorce settlements, and other purposes.
-This allows them to have more control over their income while enjoying a flexible schedule.
+New York real estate appraisers can start their own business with lower start-up costs and less risk than many comparable professions.
+Even when the housing market is slow, appraisers are sought after to provide non-lender valuations for estate planning, divorce settlements, and other purposes.
+This allows them to diversify their clients and buffer their income from possible downturns in the market.

 Helpful resources: